adam-stokes/ogc/docs/index.md

 GOOGLE_DATACENTER="us-central1-a"
 ```

+More information can be found in our [Providers](user-guide/providers.md) documentation.

 ## Define Provisioning

 Once setup is complete, a provision specification is needed.
 This defines `ssh-keys` and one or more `layouts` to be provisioned.